Moving into your new home in Belgium? Get yourself connected with our guide to setting up TV, home phone, and internet in Belgium.

 In Belgium, Proximus (formerly Belgacom) is the biggest provider of home phone connections and remains part-owned by the Belgian state.
 Generally speaking, phone calls are generally cheap in Belgium.
 That said, you may want to register with a dedicated international specialist if you plan on calling friends and family overseas.

 Many Belgian residents choose their home phone connections as part of combination deals.
 They are bundled together with internet, TV, and even mobile phone in some instances.
-If you need a new mobile phone or Belgian SIM card, check out our Guide to getting a Belgian mobile phone number.
+If you need a new mobile phone or Belgian SIM card, check out our guide to getting a Belgian mobile phone number.

 How do I set up a landline phone in Belgium?

 Setting up your home phone in Belgium is fairly straightforward.
-Once you’ve signed up and your phone line has been connected (if needed), you’ll probably need to simply plug in your phone.
+Once you’ve signed up and your phone line has been connected (if necessary), you’ll probably need to simply plug in your phone.
 If you need to do anything else, your provider will likely send you the right information.
 However, remember that this could be in Dutch/French.

 Belgium has a widespread and accessible broadband network that ranks highly when compared to other European countries.
 The most common form of connection is cable, although an increasing number of users are opting for fiber-optic.
 However, not all areas can support a fiber-optic connection so check with your provider to explore your options.
 Most internet providers will perform this check for you.

-The biggest internet providers in Belgium include the following:
+Internet providers in Belgium include the following:

 You can often get discounted packages that include television, landline telephone, and broadband.
 This means it’s best to shop around to get the best deal for you.
 You can do this easily using an online comparison site which will quickly show you your options.